MattB859/MS3-Book-Hub/README.md

     - Log Out page.

-    - The website has sub pages with more description on the books, and allows all registered users to view and leave reviews.
+    - The website has sub pages with more description of the books, and allows all registered users to view and leave reviews.

     - Users can leave reviews by filling out a form that promps them to enter a heading and add written review.
 User can also edit post and delete any reviews they make.